linpengcheng/PurefunctionPipelineDataflow/README.md

   - [Overview of the Warehouse/Workshop Model](#Overview-of-the-model)
     - Warehouse ...
       - It can have no container, ...

+`Traditional OO architecture` VS. `Warehouse/Workshop Model`

+- Traditional OO architecture

+  There is no definite, operational theoretical basis for design and evaluation, the design is very random, and there are not many good OO architectures.

+  In the same case, the OO architectures designed by different people are very different, and it is difficult to evaluate the pros and cons.
+  For this situation, it is generally called lack of scientificity.

+- Warehouse/Workshop Model

+  - Based on mathematical models, operations research, management science
+  - With 10 principles, 5 aesthetics,
+    and 5 basic components
+  - The architecture can be visualized with a simple star chart and Gantt chart
+  - In the same case, the architecture designed by different people will be consistent and clear.
+    The pros and cons of different people's design schemes can be accurately judged by mathematical models and operations research.
+For this situation, it is generally called science.

 #### The unification of single-threaded and multi-threaded and asynchronous and distributed